 3. Bolt – A-Bolt represents a node in a topology.
 It defines the smallest processing logic within a topology.
 The output of a bolt can be fed into another bolt as input in a topology.

 In the above technical architecture diagram, a topology is shown with five bolts to process the data coming from two spouts.

 Underneath, Storm makes use of zeromq (0mq, ZEROMQ), an advanced, embeddable networking library that provides wonderful features that make Storm possible.
 Let’s list some characteristics of zeromq:

 The following are some of the features of Storm that make it a perfect solution to process streams of data in real-time:

 a) Fast: Storm has been reported to process up to 1 million tuples per second per node.

-c) Fault tolerant: Units of work are executed by worker processes in a Storm cluster.
-When a worker dies, Storm will restart that worker, and if the node on which the worker is running dies, Storm will restart that worker on some other node in the cluster.
-The descriptions of the worker process is mentioned in theConfiguring the parallelism of a topology section of, Setting Up a Storm Cluster.
+c) Fault-tolerant: Units of work are executed by worker processes in a Storm cluster.
+When a worker dies, Storm will restart that worker, and if the node on which the worker is running dies, Storm will restart that work on some other node in the cluster.
+The descriptions of the worker process are mentioned in theConfiguring the parallelism of a topology section of, Setting Up a Storm Cluster.

 d) Guaranteed data processing: Storm provides strong guarantees that each message passed on to it to process will be processed at least once.
 In the event of failures, Storm will replay the lost tuples.
 Also, it can be configured so that each message will be processed only once.